ChristosKont/HTML-Project/README.md

 # HTML-Project
-A Html Project for the University
+A Html Project from University